Adding fractions inquiry

 (2) "If you switched the numerators and denominators in the question, could they be equal?"
 The students found values for a, b, c and d that satisfy the equation.
 They realised that ac = bd.

-The questions expressed formally:
+The questions expressed formally would be:

 Terry Patterson, a maths teacher in London, contacted Inquiry Maths about a prompt she had devised.
 Terry's first experience of an inquiry lesson came when she used the prompt with her year 8 class.
 She commented on the emotional impact an inquiry can have: "The students' questions are moving and revealing.
 They loved running the lesson.
 I was quite choked up after my first lesson yesterday - an eye-opener."